-However, it is not usually found in the Aedes aegyptimosquito, the primary species responsible for transmitting human viruses such as dengue, chikungunya, and Zika.
+Wolbachia are natural bacteria present in up to 60% of insect species, including some mosquitoes.
+However, Wolbachia is not usually found in the Aedes aegypti mosquito, the primary species responsible for transmitting human viruses such as Zika, dengue and chikungunya.

-Our research has shown that when introduced into the Aedes aegyptimosquito, Wolbachiacan stop these viruses from growing inside the mosquito and being transmitted to people.
-This important discovery has the potential to transform the fight against life-threatening viral diseases.
+For many years, scientists have been studying Wolbachia, looking for ways to use it to potentially control the mosquitoes that transmit human viruses.
+The World Mosquito Program’s research has shown that when introduced into the Aedes aegypti mosquito, Wolbachia can help to reduce the transmission of these viruses to people.
+This important discovery has the potential to transform the fight against life-threatening mosquito-borne diseases.

-Wolbachiais safe for humans, animals and the environment.
-It is a naturally occurring bacterium already found in the environment in many insect species.
+Wolbachia are naturally occurring bacteria found in 60% of all insect species.
+Wolbachia is safe for humans, animals and the environment.
 Two independent risk assessments have been conducted, both of which gave an overall risk rating of ‘negligible’ (the lowest possible rating) for the release of mosquitoes with Wolbachia.

 The WMP's field teams release male and female Aedes aegypti mosquitoes with Wolbachia over a number of weeks.
 These mosquitoes then breed with the wild mosquito population.
 Over time, the percentage of mosquitoes carrying Wolbachia grows until it remains high without the need for further releases.
 Mosquitoes with Wolbachia have a reduced ability to transmit viruses to people, decreasing the risk of Zika, dengue and chikungunya outbreaks.